Virumaandi: Production

-For the scenes involving Jallikattu, real-life bulls were brought in and were recorded live and also Nuendo machine was kept at the shooting venue.
+For the scenes involving Jallikattu, real-life bulls were brought in and were recorded live on set using Nuendo workstation.
 Due to political controversy, Kamal had to shift the shoot from Madurai to Chennai.
-Prabhakar, art director recreated the set of Madurai villages in Chennai.
+Prabhakar, art director recreated the set of Theni villages in Chennai.

 Cinematographer Keshav Prakash, who was trained in India and the United States, was an assistant to Ravi K. Chandran in Marudhanayagam project.
 Both Kamal Haasan and Keshav Prakash tried to make the film in high definition mode but had to abandon the project due to some technical snags.
+He and Haasan wanted to shoot the song "Unna Vida" in night but since it was too dark they decided to try out digital lighting where Keshav hid between the sheeps with the lights to brighten the frames.

 Music

 The music was composed by Ilaiyaraaja.
+The audio was launched on 8 December 2003 at Campa Cola Grounds, Chennai.
+The songs, "Annalakshmi" and "Sandiyare Sandiyare" are set to Pahadi raga.

 Release

 The film was certified "A" (adults only) by the censor board for excessive violence.
 In 2015, Virumaandi was screened at the Habitat Film Festival.
 It was released on Amazon Prime Video on 14 January 2021.

 Reception

 Critical response

 Critics praised the screenplay and performances of the cast, but criticised the excessive violence.
 Sify called it "vital, sardonic and disturbing brave attempt at good cinema with a provocative message.
 It is an eloquent argument against capital punishment without excusing the killer for his crimes."
 Shobha Warrier of Rediff.com wrote, "Virumaandi is definitely a Kamal film but this one belongs to Kamal the director, not Kamal the actor."
 Malathi Rangarajan of The Hindu wrote "Virumaandi"s case it [..] is backed by a strong story, astute screenplay, stirring dialogue and deft direction".
 Malini Mannath of Chennai Online wrote, "the film yet again reveals Kamal Haasan’s undying passion for cinema, his desire and boldness to experiment, irrespective of commercial viability."
 G. Ulaganathan of Deccan Herald wrote, "It is a disturbing but brave attempt with a provocative message--It is an eloquent argument against capital punishment", but criticised the excessive violence.
-Visual Dasan of Kalki praised Kamal for screenplay and direction while also praising Prabhakar's work for recreating real prison set, Ilayaraja for using songs and background score effectively in sync with the story and that their contributions lent helping hand to Kamal Haasan.
+Visual Dasan of Kalki praised Haasan for screenplay and direction while also praising Prabhakar's work for recreating real prison set, Ilaiyaraaja for using songs and background score effectively in sync with the story and that their contributions lent helping hand to Haasan.
+Cinesouth wrote "Once again, Kamal has taken up the mantle of a director, actor and producer for the film ‘Virumandi’.
+The film is not exactly another experimentation, but it has ignored some aspects of commercial cinema to tell us a powerful and strong story on the screen."